-Before you can conduct any kind of business with a bank, you will need to verify both your business’ identity and its nature.
+Before you can conduct any business with a bank, you will need to verify your business’s identity and nature.
 If you have an EIN, this is a very simple, straightforward process because all of the necessary information banks require will be handily located under that identification number.
 Without an EIN, this process becomes much more difficult, so it’s no wonder that many banks have strict policies in place to prevent businesses from opening bank accounts if they cannot provide an EIN.
-However, there are other banks and financial institutions in place that don’t require an EIN for you to open a business account.
+However, other banks and financial institutions in place don’t require an EIN for you to open a business account.

-Typically, sole proprietors and single-member LLCs are able to open bank accounts for their businesses so long as they remain owned and operated by a single individual.
-In this case, the owner/operator must provide their Social Security number and may also be required to produce tax returns, their business’ name registration, and their business license.
+Typically, sole proprietors and single-member LLCs can open bank accounts for their businesses so long as they remain owned and operated by a single individual.
+In this case, the owner/operator must provide their Social Security number and may also be required to produce tax returns, their business name registration, and their business license.

 Opening a Non-Business Bank Account

-It may seem like the simple option is to avoid all EIN-related hassle is to just open a non-business bank account.
-While this may be an easier option in the beginning, it can, unfortunately, end up causing you a lot of stress.
+It may seem like the simple option to avoid all EIN-related hassle is just to open a non-business bank account.
+While this may be an easier option initially, it can, unfortunately, end up causing you a lot of stress.

 Keeping your business and personal finances all mixed up in non-business accounts can land you in a lot of trouble with the IRS if it causes you to incorrectly report your earnings.
-Additionally, if your personal accounts also host your business’ money, any legal actions taken against one, such as a lawsuit against your company. can impact the other.
+Additionally, if your personal accounts also host your business’ money, any legal actions taken against you, such as a lawsuit against your company, can impact the other.

-NorthOne is a great option for a business looking to open a business bank account.
+NorthOne Business Banking is a great option for a business looking to open a business bank account.